Shingles In Pregnancy: Causes, Symptoms And Treatment

 Below are some medications and home measures you can follow only after consultation with a healthcare provider (7) (8):

-1. Antiviral drugs: The category B antiviral medication for shingles recommended in the early stages of pregnancy include acyclovir, valacyclovir, and famciclovir.
+1. Antiviral drugs: Acyclovir during pregnancy is considered a safe and effective option, especially when treating shingles in the early stages.
+Classified as a category B antiviral medication, acyclovir, valacyclovir, and famciclovir are recommended for use during pregnancy.
 The medicines are likely to be effective when taken within 72 hours of blister eruption.

 1. Self-care measures: Some recommended home measures include: